-$$c_t = w_t \cdot h_t \cdot (250) + N_t + g_t \cdot B(w_t, h_t, g_t, D_t, R{st}) - cc(w_t, h_t, N_t, D_t, \theta{st}) I_t^c$$ (3)
+$$c_t = w_t \cdot h_t \cdot (250) + N_t + g_t \cdot B(w_t, h_t, N_t, D_t, R{st}) - cc(w_t, h_t, N_t, D_t, \theta{st}) \cdot I_t^c.$$ (3)

-The utility function (2) is CRRA in consumption, with parameter $\alpha_l$ .
-Parameter $\alpha_2$ is disutility from work. $A_t$ is child cognitive ability; generated by a production function we define below.
-Mothers get utility from $A_t$ according to a CRRA function with parameter $\lambda$ , as in Bernal (2007).
-She estimated $\lambda$ <1, implying diminishing marginal utility from child ability.
+The utility function (2) is CRRA in consumption, with parameter α_1 .
+Parameter α_2 is disutility from work.
+A_t is child cognitive ability; generated by a production function we define below.
+Mothers get utility from A_t according to a CRRA function with parameter λ , as in Bernal (2008).
+She estimated $\lambda < 1$, implying diminishing marginal utility from child ability.
 Then, mothers have an incentive to use time and goods to compensate children with low ability endowments.

-The parameter $\alpha_4$ is the disutility (or "stigma") from welfare participation.
+The parameter α_4 is the disutility (or "stigma") from welfare participation.
 As was noted by Moffitt (1983), such a term is necessary to capture the pervasive feature of the data that many women who are eligible for welfare benefits based on their income do not collect them.

-The terms $\alpha_5$ through $\alpha_9$ in (2) capture various aspects of the utility/disutility from child-care use.
-These follow from Bernal (2007), who found they are necessary to fit data on child care utilization well.
-Parameter $\alpha_5$ is a non-pecuniary benefit/cost associated with the use of child-care. $\alpha_6$ is an extra cost of initiating child-care if one hasn't used it before.
-This may capture search time in finding a daycare center, and/or the psychic cost of first time separation from the child. $\alpha_7$ is an extra cost from using child-care during the first quarter after birth (t=1), and $\alpha_8$ is an extra cost from using child-care before the child is one year old (t<5).
-These parameters capture the fact that: (i) it is more difficult to find day care centers that take infants, (ii) infant care is generally more expensive, and (iii) the psychic cost of separation from the child is greater when the child is very young. $\alpha_9$ captures the fact that utility/disutility of childcare use may depend on whether childcare was used in the immediately preceding period.
+The terms α_5 through α_9 in (2) capture various aspects of the utility/disutility from childcare use.
+These follow from Bernal (2008), who found they are necessary to fit data on childcare utilization well.23 Parameter α_5 is a non-pecuniary benefit/cost associated with the use of childcare. α_6 is an extra cost of initiating childcare if one has not used it before.
+This may capture search time in finding a childcare center, and/or the psychic cost of first time separation from the child. α_7 is an extra cost from using childcare during the first quarter after birth (t = 1), and α_8 is an extra cost from using childcare before the child is one year old (t < 5).
+These parameters capture the fact that: (i) it is more difficult to find childcare centers that take infants, (ii) infant care is generally more expensive, and (iii) the psychic cost of separation from the child is greater when the child is very young. α_9 captures the fact that utility/disutility of childcare use may depend on whether childcare was used in the immediately preceding period.

-Finally, $\mathcal{E}t^j$ is an alternative-specific random taste shock.
-FIML estimation would require a distributional assumption on these stochastic terms.
-For example, we could assume they are multivariate normal and independent over time.
-Since some alternatives are more similar than others, it would also be necessary to allow the $\mathcal{E}t^j$ to be correlated across alternatives.
+Finally, ε_t^j is an alternative-specific random taste shock.
+FIML estimation would require a distributional assumption on these stochastic terms.24 For example, we could assume that they are multivariate normal and independent over time.
+Since some alternatives are more similar than others, it would also be necessary to allow the ε_t^j to be correlated across alternatives.

-Turning to the budget constraint (3), earned income is given by $w_t h_t$ (250) because we define part-time work (for a quarter) as 250 hours, and full-time as 500 hours.
+Turning to the budget constraint (3), earned income is given by $w_t \cdot h_t \cdot (250)$ because we define part-time work (for a quarter) as 250 hours, and full-time as 500 hours.
 This grouping of hours facilitates estimation, as it keeps the choice set purely discrete.
 Keane and Moffitt (1998) adopted this approach to jointly model labor supply and welfare participation.
 They argued that grouping was desirable because hours are very concentrated at 20 and 40 per week, and much of the variation away from those figures is likely to be measurement error.
-The next term in the budget constraint, $N_t$ , is non-labor income, which may include child support payments.
+The next term in the budget constraint, N_t , is non-labor income, which may include child support payments.